replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

 **In this exercise you will:**

- * Access kotsadm ui, login and upload license
+ * Access Admin Console, login and upload license
  * View the initial run of the preflights
  * After the app is running view the preflight log for current deployment